 The ‘Cabinet of Curiosities’ (below) Just some items we might use for sand tray therapy.

-Poetry may also inform one or more of our sessions.
+Poetry and art may also inform one or more of our sessions.
 Again, the inclusion of this is always led by what you feel drawn to when we meet.